Counterfactual Concept Bottleneck Models: Key Findings Results

 \textbf{CF-CBMs generate accurate task-driven interventions.
-(Figure \ref{fig:plot_int})} CF-CBMs enable task-driven interventions showing users how to modify concepts to get the desired class label.
-This represents a novel crucial functionality when users are aware of a desired outcome but lack the knowledge required to intervene on concepts.
+(Figure \ref{fig:plot_int})} CF-CBMs enable task-driven interventions, showing users how to modify concepts to get the desired class label.
+This represents a novel crucial feature when users know the desired outcome but lack the knowledge to intervene on concepts.
 CF-CBM significantly outperforms other baselines in concept accuracy of task-driven interventions by up to $78$ p.p.
 Such performance can be explained as the generation of task-driven interventions is conditioned on a user-provided target class label which provides fundamental information for the model to search in the latent concept distribution.
 Appendix \ref{app:results} shows that CF-CBMs attain similar results while applying different levels of noise on predicted concept labels.

-\textbf{CF-CBMs efficiently generate counterfactuals on the fly.
-(Figure \ref{fig:plot_time})} Generation efficiency is a key feature for real-time applications.
-In this respect, CF-CBMs significantly outperform iterative models such as C-CHVAE and BayCon.
-These models quickly struggle in large search spaces involving a high number of concepts: generating a counterfactual takes more than a minute on dSprites (7 concepts) and up to a few hours on CUB (118 concepts).
-CF-CBMs instead scale well with the size of the data set by requiring less than a second on dSprites and a few seconds on CUB, on par with VAECF and VCNet.
-This efficiency enables a wider range of applications requiring a high number of concepts and quick feedbacks.